RafaelSolVargas/Ludo/README.md

 # Ludo
-A version of the tradional game Ludo
+A version of the tradicional game Ludo

+# Running
+To execute the game go to the Source folder and type ```python main.py```

 # Report
 https://docs.google.com/document/d/1y8Lz6k4stppiwtyrOZOMOCp1j_aUnpUX8Y8d-xryuEQ/edit